Last Updated: December 28, 2023

-As we approached age three, one of the top gifts on our list was magnetic building tiles.
+As we approached age three, one of the top gifts on our list were magnetic building tiles.
 In looking for a set, I quickly realized there are tons of different brands and options in this category.
 We had played with Magna Tiles many times at friends and family’s houses.
 Newer to me were Picasso Tiles, and Connetix (popular across the border in Canada).
 Since I already did all the comparison work, I thought I would share my findings here.
 And what we ended up choosing between Magna Tiles vs Picasso Tiles and the other more recent magnetic tiles.
 Magnetic tiles are great for open-ended play and building ask kids grow their engineering skills!

 Best Magnetic Tiles Comparison